ArasLabs/rest-upload-example/README.md

 3. In the connections pane on the left side of the IIS Manager window, expand the tree: **{server name} > Sites > Default Web Site**.
 4. Right click **Default Web Site** and click **Add Application** in the context menu.
 5. In the Add Application dialog, enter an **Alias** for your new application.
 This will determine the url for accessing the application.
-6. In the **Physical Path** field, enter or select the location of the rest-upload-example project on the server.
+6. In the **Physical Path** field, enter or select the location of the `rest-upload-example\Code` folder on the server.
 7. Click **OK** to close the Add Application dialog.
 8. Restart IIS.
 9. In your browser, navigate to `http://{server name}/{alias}` to confirm the sample application is configured correctly.